 See Johnson v.
 Ruark Obstetrics and Gynecology Associates, P.A., 327 N.C.
 283 (1990).
 Ruark is the leading North Carolina case with respect to NIED.
 In that case, the court allowed a mother and father to seek recovery for NIED where a hospital and doctors were charged with malpractice resulting in the death and stillborn birth of their baby.
 One can hardly imagine anything more emotionally traumatic.

 With respect to whether the plaintiff’s mental anguish is “reasonably foreseeable,” the RuarkCourt held that determining foreseeability was a fact-based question and depends on if the mental anguish is being experienced by the victim or being experienced by a third party concerned about another.

 The Ruark case is a good example of both.
-With respect to the mother, she was a “direct victim” of the medical malpractice which resulted in the stillborn birth of her child.
+With respect to the mother, she was a “direct victim” of the medical malpractice that resulted in the stillborn birth of her child.
 It was “reasonably foreseeable” that she would experience mental anguish.

 The father, on the other hand, experienced mental anguish because of his care and worry both for his wife and child.
-The Court offered several factors that a jury and trial court might consider when NIED is asserted by a third-party:
+The Court offered several factors that a jury and the trial court might consider when NIED is asserted by a third-party: